 The Quest to Becoming the best version of yourself

 Sam Harris, a now quite influential writer, neuroscientist, and intellectual speaker has a podcast called (Making Sense) that is so refreshing and unique among all the noise.
-Sam’s quest for solid truth, his demeanor and approach to questioning reality, consciousness and its continence has been a game changer for me.
-I needed an external influence at the time and when I found one that had core values that where in parallel with my own it was almost a relief.
+Sam’s quest for solid truth, his demeanor, and approach to questioning reality, consciousness, and its continence has been a game-changer for me.
+I needed an external influence at the time and when I found one that had core values that were in parallel with my own it was almost a relief.
 Concerned that I was just laying down my own track as I moved along vanished and I was able to have a source to relate to.
 Having people, you look up to or admire for their persona and ideals can indeed be helpful sources in helping you design the best version of yourself.
 Remember though you are only borrowing from influence to become a better you.

 Do not get Stuck and Stay on Track

 Where you are now should not matter.
 Forget focusing on the height of the mountain and journey ahead you do not see the end of.
 Remember you just have to “Walk Through The Fire”.
 It is a duty to yourself it’s not a conquest but a new way of living.
 Be bold, try new things large and small every day.
 Break the mold and remind yourself that with each stoic endeavor you will start to understand and gain momentum.